Encryption

 A repo has editors, viewers and signers

 In NextGraph, each Document has its own E2EE group, that we call a Repo.
 Now, a Repo has editors, obviously, and those should be inside the E2EE group.
 Sure thing.
-Then, we also have users that are only “readers”. they cannot edit the document.
+Then, we also have users that are only “readers”.
+They cannot edit the document.
 Should they be part of the E2EE group? how are the permissions going to be enforced? who is going to check if this specific user can edit or not, in a local-first setting?
 NextGraph uses the concept of capabilities (OCAP) for permissions.
 A user can read the content of a document if they have the capability to do so.
 Furthermore, the capability system that we have designed, is not a traditional OCAP mechanism where a “controller” eventually decides on what to do with an incoming action and associated capability.
 Instead, in NextGraph, there is no need for an almighty controller.
 We have designed a capability mechanism based on cryptography.
 If the user possesses the decryption key, then they are entitled to read the data.
 There is no need for a “controller” to verify the signature of the capability/delegation they hold.
-Instead, the user just gets some encrypted data, and if they have the correct decryption key, then it means they will be able to decrypt and read the data. if they don’t, well, they will see garbage instead.
+Instead, the user just gets some encrypted data, and if they have the correct decryption key, then it means they will be able to decrypt and read the data.
+If they don’t, well, they will see garbage instead.
 About the “write” permission, it is the same.
 The editor needs to possess the private key of the Pub/Sub topic that is used to propagate the edits (more on the pub/sub later).
 So basically, if a user wants to modify the data, they can try as much as they want locally, but if they don’t have the private key of the pub/sub topic, it will not work because they will not be able to propagate their updates in the overlay (the brokers will refuse it).
 Again, there is no need for a “controller” here that will check a capability, or better said: the capability is included in the message.
 The “write” permission is just enforced with cryptography.

-So, coming back to the problem of the E2EE group, we have several types of users with different types of access, that interact within the Repo. in addition to the editors and the readers, we also have signers.
+So, coming back to the problem of the E2EE group, we have several types of users with different types of access, that interact within the Repo.
+In addition to the editors and the readers, we also have signers.
 Those signers have only one task: Verify and Sign the commits, on request.
 They are not necessarily editors.
 But they do need read access in order to read what they are going to sign.
 So we have 3 types of access (and a 4th type for the owners of the documents).
-Anyway. it starts to seem obvious that a classical E2EE group like OpenMLS or Matrix will not be enough, because we do not want the readers, by example, to see what the editors are doing.
+Anyway, it starts to seem obvious that a classical E2EE group like OpenMLS or Matrix will not be enough, because we do not want the readers, by example, to see what the editors are doing.
 We don’t even want them to see the list of editors.
 Are we going to create 4 different OpenMLS group? one for each access type?
 No. That would not work in practice, and not even on the paper.

 So here we are, we designed and implemented a new E2EE group protocol, that takes into account the specific needs of Document editing, signing and sharing, together with cryptographic capabilities.
 And this… did not exist, as far as we know.
 Add to this the fact that we also do content-addressing and deduplication with convergent encryption on all the content and pub/sub messages, and you will soon understand why a novel protocol was needed.